Before you read this (controversial) blog post, I would like to give a small introduction.

 As I left the airport, I was scanning the arrival hall for a paper with my name.
 Bingo.
 I introduced myself, shook his hand and I followed him to his car.
 He was a Syrian from the South, but I couldn’t talk with him that much as he only spoke Arabic.
 “Welcome welcome, my name is Youssef“.
 He said.

 We proceeded and arrived a few moments later at the Masnaa border.
 It was fairly busy for being night-time but everything proceeded quickly.
 I received my Lebanese exit stamp, we proceeded to the Syrian side, handed out my passport and the visa document and received my entry stamp to Syria.
 Before we enter Syria, the trunk of the car was opened and a few questions were asked about the items that were inside the car (a bag of vegetables of Youssef for example).
 We left the gate and were officially in Syria.
-It felt very strange… about 5 kilometers long was a dark road between two mountains and with giant posters of Assad.
+It felt very strange… about 5 kilometres long was a dark road between two mountains and with giant posters of Assad.
 We then passed our first checkpoint with two soldiers who greeted me and said “Welcome to Syria!
 Do you like Chai?!”
 [Chai – Arabic for Tea].
 My driver hands out a bill and we progress to Damascus.
 This happened a few times that he gave some money at the checkpoints.

 R.I.P.
 ESTA – This stamp bans me from the USA ESTA program, If I ever want to go to the USA again, I have to go to the US embassy and do the long visa procedure.
 A ridiculous rule that was opposed by the US government.

 I managed to get some Syrian pounds as it is the only accepted currency.
 During my visit, 1000 Syrian pounds equalled to 1,70€.
 A bill of 2000 Syrian pounds is the highest bill available and is introduced recently due to inflation.